-The current Lord Mayor has appointed three Chaplains, they are:
+The current Lord Mayor has appointed two Chaplains, they are:

 The Lord Mayor's Chaplain is the personal appointment of the Lord Mayor.

 The Chaplain's role is to guide and advise the Lord Mayor in religious matters and provide a link to leaders of other faiths in the community.

 The Lord Mayor's Chaplain takes the lead in civic services held within the city organised by the Lord Mayor's office.
 Some examples are listed below.

 At the Annual Meeting of the City Council in May Council adjourns to the Church of St. Thomas the Martyr for the Civic Service.
 The procession to and from the Church and the Civic Centre is led by the Lord Mayor, who is preceded by the Chief Superintendent of Police, Lord Mayor's Chaplain, the Mace Bearer and the Sword Bearer.
 The service is conducted by the Master of St. Thomas' Church and the Chaplain usually leads the prayers or gives the lesson.